ba-san/Count-Annotator2/README.md

 You can prepare annotated images for object counting and csv file which contains each point's location.
 This can be worked on both Linux and Windows.

-From big single frame, programme will create myriad of training data with sliding window (red boxes below).
+From big single frame, programme will create a myriad of training data with sliding window (red boxes below).
 <img src="https://user-images.githubusercontent.com/44015510/56486649-4a7cfd00-6513-11e9-850c-fe96eddf8929.png" width="300">

 You can count object like this.